 We have generated in excess of £7million in grants to support this vast range of projects and outcomes.

-All of this would not have been possible without the support we buy in from Community Links Scotland, an organisation that we were involved in founding back in 2002.
+All of this would not have been possible without the support we buy in from Community Links Scotland, an organization that we were involved in founding back in 2002.

 Our latest and current projects include: